THE WFPF IDEA – OCTOBER 2007

 WFPF continues to be a principal player in the international parkour media world, partnering with global brands to continue to bring the spirit and artistry of parkour to the mainstream, while also providing high profile employment opportunities for our athletes.
 In 2015, American Eagle Outfitters approached WFPF to produce an international online and in-store campaign to launch their new line of “Flex Denim” jeans.
 The resulting video and print campaign appeared in 1800 stores worldwide as well as on Jumbo-trons and billboards from New York City’s Times Square to the Los Angeles Sunset Strip.
 Phase two of the AEO/WFPF campaign was a hilarious spoof of the Flex Denim commercial made in partnership with “Funny or Die”, featuring great parkour as well as great comedy by actor Jake Johnson.
 Check out our media page to see a list of the many other brands that we have worked with.

-With a current roster of over 50 elite and sponsored athletes and more than 2000 affiliates and affiliate teams in over 65 countries across the globe, the best is yet to come!
-The year 2017 promises to be the biggest year yet for WFPF, IPF and USA Parkour, with major new initiatives set to launch early in the new year, all in keeping with WFPF’s commitment to listening and responding to the developing needs of the global parkour community.
+With a current roster of over 60 elite and sponsored athletes and more than 2000 affiliates and affiliate teams in over 80 countries across the globe, the best is yet to come!
+The year 2017 promises to be the biggest year yet for WFPF, IPF and USA Parkour, with major new initiatives set to all throughout the year, all in keeping with WFPF’s commitment to listening and responding to the developing needs of the global parkour community.
 WFPF and its sister companies welcomes you to the family.
 Thank you for being a crucial part of the process!